uptonking/note4yaoo/dev/lib-fwk-solidjs-blog.md

 - In the code above effect's dependencies are being added but not really used anywhere except for cleaning itself

 - why do we need to cleanup in general?
   - The observer pattern is inherently leaky.
 Signals don't need cleanup but any subscription does.
-If the signal outlives the subscriber it will have no longer relevant subscriptions.
-At minimum we need to mark the subscriber as dead.
+If the signal outlives(比…活得长) the subscriber it will have no longer relevant subscriptions.
+  - At minimum we need to mark the subscriber as dead.
 The fact that we dynamically create and tear down subscriptions on each run has us doing this work anyway.

 ## [Why I'm not a fan of Single File Components - DEV Community](https://dev.to/ryansolid/why-i-m-not-a-fan-of-single-file-components-3bfl)